reserve-protocol/reserve-index-dtf/README.md

 ### Units

-Units are documented with curly brackets (`{}`) throughout the codebase with the additional `D18` prefix being used to denote when 18 additional decimals of precision have been applied, for example in the case of a ratio.
+Units are documented with curly brackets (`{}`) throughout the codebase with the additional `D18` or `D27` prefixes being used to denote when additional decimals of precision have been applied, for example in the case of a ratio.

 Units:

 - `{tok}` OR `{share}` OR `{reward}`: token balances
+- `D27`: 1e27
 - `D18`: 1e18
 - `D18{tok}`: a ratio of two token balances with 18 decimals of added precision
 - `D18{1}`: a percentage value with 18 decimals of added precision